Hook: The Lesson That Cost Me $7,000

 11. Secret Kindness Echoes for Years

-A filmmaker I know still talks about this:
+A filmmaker I know still tells this story:

 He never forgot.
-Now, ten years later, he buys meals for random diners weekly.
+Ten years later, he buys meals for random diners weekly.

 12. Know When (and How) to Let Go